What is ADHD Masking?

 It’s natural for someone with attention-deficit/hyperactivity disorder (ADHD) to feel ashamed of their condition.
 However, it’s not natural to try to hide the condition through ADHD masking.

-Sometimes, it’s referred to as “impression management” or “camouflaging.”
+Simply put, ADHD masking is when someone with ADHD presents themselves in a manner to appear as if they don’t struggle with the condition. ¹ Sometimes it’s called “impression management” or “camouflaging.”
 Such terms came about when psychologist Russell Barkley noticed about one-third of people with ADHD attempt to mask their condition.

-ADHD Masking Examples
+ADHD Masking Defined

-More specifically, those attempting to mask ADHD are trying to hide the shame that appears with symptoms.
+More specifically, masking ADHD is hiding the shame that appears with symptoms.
 For example, people with ADHD are likely to talk more.
-Therefore, someone masking ADHD may actively attempt to talk less so as not to appear out of place.
+Therefore, someone masking ADHD may actively attempt to talk less.

 • Obsessively checking to make sure you don’t lose your personal belongings.